HawkN113/HawkN.Iso.Countries/src/packages/HawkN.Iso.Countries/Package/Content/README.md

 ---

 ### Supported countries
-Supported 249 countries.
-See the country list with the [link](https://github.com/HawkN113/HawkN.Iso.Countries?tab=readme-ov-file#supported-countries)
-Last updated at `01.12.2025`.
+See the country list with the [link](https://github.com/HawkN113/HawkN.Iso.Countries?tab=readme-ov-file#supported-countries) Last updated at `25.12.2025`.

 ---